HiTZEimfan/Decompiled-Roblox-Games/README.md

 © 2024 [HITZEIMFAN].
 All rights reserved.

 - All decompiled assets and code belong to their original owners.
 This tool does not claim ownership of any decompiled content.
-- Unauthorized distribution or use of decompiled content may violate copyright laws and Roblox's TOS.

 ## Legal Disclaimer
 This project is provided "as-is" without any warranty.
 The authors are not responsible for any misuse or legal consequences arising from its use.
 Users must comply with all applicable laws and platform policies.